Bookmark This Page

 The crypt was accessed by a descending stone staircase, the entrance of which had been carefully hidden by the builders.
 The Temple of the Inscriptions seems to be the only temple in Mexico built specifically as a tomb.
 The archaeologist who made the important discovery, Alberto Ruz Lhuller, is buried opposite the temple.

 To the right of the Temple of the Inscriptions is Temple 13, in which archaeologists recently discovered the richly supplied burial of another important person, accompanied by an adult female and an adolescent.
-Some of the artifacts found in this tomb are on display in the museum.
+Some of the artifacts found here are displayed in the site museum.

 From here, the main pathway leads next to the impressive Palace, which has a unique tower that almost looks Chinese.
 Along the east edge of Palace is the most visible of the many aqueduct channels that run throughout the site.
 It is elaborately vaulted and 2.5 meters in height.